jfredrickson/code_central/README.md

 ### NPM Packages

 To update NPM packages, run `rake assets:npm`.
-This task will grab the latest NPM packages and install them to `vendor/assets`.
+This task will grab the latest NPM packages and install them to the `vendor` or `public` folders as appropriate.
 See the [assets.rake](/lib/tasks/assets.rake) task definitions for specifics on which packages come from NPM.

 ## Deployment